douggal/french-quiz-game/README.md

 ---

 ## 🎯 Usage
-- The game will prompt you with a French verb and subject.
+- The game will prompt you with a French verb, tense and subject pronoun.
 - Type the correct present-tense conjugation.
 - Get instant feedback and keep practicing!